 - Use input from other departments to augment marketing efforts

-- Justify choices in campaigns and projects with hard data
+- Explain choices in campaigns and projects with hard data

-- Collaborate with team members to prevent a tunnel-vision approach to marketing
+- Work with team members to prevent a tunnel-vision approach to marketing

-When you start getting more specific and looking at the possibilities on a project-by-project and sprint-by-sprint basis, the list of Agile marketing possibilities is virtually endless.
+When you start to assess the possibilities on a project-by-project and sprint-by-sprint basis, the possibilities out there are almost unlimited.

-It’s important to spend some time contemplating these big questions before you run out and spend a month’s budget on whiteboards and sticky notes, because your “why” should inform your “how.”
+Do you feel your team’s approach to marketing is too rigid?
+Is inflexibility a drain on your key performance indicators (KPIs)?
+Spend some time contemplating these big questions before you spend a month’s budget on sticky notes — your “why” should inform your “how.”

 Maybe your team members are buckling under their immense workloads.
 If you’re experiencing high turnover rates or seeing signs of burnout from your marketers, reducing the burden on your team needs to be your top priority.

-Marketing isn’t a stand-alone profession; it’s integrated at every level of a modern organization.
-That means that marketing’s relationships with other departments must influence our Agile transformations.
+In marketing, it’s easy to gravitate toward working in silos — agile methodology can help organizations avoid this.
+Since marketing should be integrated at every level of a modern organization, relationships with other departments must influence our Agile transformations.

-If you’re already fortunate enough to control your own marketing destiny, you can start with more serious workflow adjustments, which you’ll get from tools like the WIP limits used in Kanban and Scrumban.
+If you already hold influence, start with more serious workflow adjustments, which you’ll get from tools like the WIP limits used in Kanbanand Scrumban.
 These get you quicker results, but they require an independent team.

-Regardless of the methodology that you choose, it’s the individuals on your team who are going to make it work or sabotage it from within.
+Regardless of the methodology that you choose, it’s the individuals on your team who will make or break your project.

-Be realistic about the personnel you’re working with, and make a smart choice about your Agile marketing transformation based on the team you have, not the one you want.
+Be realistic about the personnel you’re working with.
+Make a smart choice about your Agile marketing transformation based on the team you have, not the one you want.

 Are my marketers willing to go Agile?